ben-grande/qusal/docs/DESIGN.md

     -   **Description**: Holds untrusted data (PCI devices, untrusted programs, disposables for opening untrusted files or web pages).
     -   **Examples**: sys-net, sys-usb, dvm-browser.

+#### Qube menu

+The Qubes App Menu is used by GUI users, always add the `.desktop` files to the qube feature `menu-items`, if it is a template, also add to the feature `default-menu-items`.
+Remember to sync the App Menus after the installation of software in the desired qube.

+Explicitly setting menu item avoids the user clicking on a software not intended to be run in the selected qube or trying to run software that is not installed.
+The user opening Tor Browser in a Whonix qube that is intended for building software is risky, the user trying to open a file manager on a qube that doesn't have one is less risky but for the user the behavior is unexpected.

 ### Qube connections